-  In addition to learning all about compassionate animal care and sanctuary-specific issues, a potential animal sanctuary Founder must learn as much as they can about responsible and effective nonprofit management.
+In addition to learning all about compassionate animal care and sanctuary-specific issues, a potential animal sanctuary Someone who starts an organization.
+A Founder may or may not also be the Executive Director of an organization. must learn as much as they can about responsible and effective nonprofit management.
 Many sanctuaries have failed due to poor organizational decisions that could have been averted with research into common nonprofit issues and how to most effectively handle them.

 Potential sanctuary Founders should be prepared to develop a robust strategic plan outlining their philosophy, mission, programs, growth strategies, impact measurement, fundraising planning, budgetary projections, realistic analysis of their capacity for responsible care, and many more metrics of their operations and administrative requirements.
 Running a sanctuary without this type of proactive planning is a recipe for disaster.

 In addition to the above, responsible nonprofit management requires paying significant attention to detail to one’s financial practices, record-keeping, contingency planning, donor stewardship, adherence to health and safety regulations, and board development.
 Even smaller sanctuaries must consider these critical tasks in order to sustain operations and care standards, in addition to ensuring human safety.

 What is your experience with nonprofit organization management and planning?

 What do you need to learn more about?

 Title: 10 Questions To Ask Yourself Before Starting A Sanctuary